Step-by-step Assembly Guide (Draft)

 # LEDs and accompanying Resistors

 The LEDs and accompanying Resistors should be soldered in groups of 8 as indicated below and each group of 8 tested before proceeding to the next group.

-Use the supplied black acrylic spacer and alignment tools.
+Use the supplied acrylic spacer and alignment tools.
 Tape them in place with the LEDs before you solder to help achieve the alignment of each group of 8 LEDs.

-- My preference is to raise the LEDs 3mm off the PCB, the black acrylic spacer with 8 open vertical slots enables this.
+- My preference is to raise the LEDs 3mm off the PCB, the acrylic spacer with 8 open vertical slots enables this.
 You can, however, solder the LEDs sitting flush with the PCB.

-- The black acrylic alignment tool with 8 round holes should always be used to help align 8 LEDs at a time to be in alignment.
+- The acrylic alignment tool with 8 round holes should always be used to help align 8 LEDs at a time to be in alignment.
 Peel any covering off the alignment tool before using it.